photon1503/az-native/Demos/readme.md

 - Benefits of Serverless
 - Implementing OData and Open Api Support
 - Durable Functions and Patterns Intro
-- Using Azure Durable Entites
-- Long running processes and background Tasks
+- Using Azure Durable Entites for Long running processes and background Tasks
 - Implementing a Microservice using Azure Durable Functions

 ## Designing Asynchronous Event-based Communication using Service Bus and Event Hub